 Assertio Holdings, Inc. to Report Third Quarter 2022 Financial Results on Tuesday, November 8, 2022

-/EIN News/ -- LAKE FOREST, Ill., Oct.
-27, 2022 (GLOBE NEWSWIRE) -- Assertio Holdings, Inc. (“Assertio” or the “Company”) (Nasdaq: ASRT), a specialty pharmaceutical company offering differentiated products to patients, today announced that it will release third quarter 2022 financial results on Tuesday, November 8, 2022, after the market close.
-Following the release of its financial results, Assertio’s management will host a live webcast of the earnings conference call at 4:30 p.m.
+LAKE FOREST, Ill., Oct.
+27, 2022 (GLOBE NEWSWIRE) -- Assertio Holdings, Inc. ("Assertio" or the "Company") ASRT, a specialty pharmaceutical company offering differentiated products to patients, today announced that it will release third quarter 2022 financial results on Tuesday, November 8, 2022, after the market close.
+Following the release of its financial results, Assertio's management will host a live webcast of the earnings conference call at 4:30 p.m.
 Eastern Time.

 To access the live webcast, conference call information, and other materials, please visit Assertio's investor relations website at http://investor.assertiotx.com/overview/default.aspx.
 Please connect at least 10 minutes prior to the live webcast to ensure adequate time for any software download that may be needed to access the webcast.
 For those wishing to join by telephone only, please dial +1- 929-526-1599 and reference access code 971287.